jpuritz/BIO_594_2022/Exercises/course_project/mgregoire/pipeline.md

 - Overrepresented sequences: There were no overrepresented sequences for any of the files.
 - Adapter Content: The adapter content for all three files indicated low to no adaptor content.

-## Trim reads with Trimmomatic for the first 10 base pairs, anything below an average quality score of 28, and any reads less than 20 base pairs
+## Trim reads with FastP for the first 10 base pairs, anything below an average quality score of 28, and any reads less than 20 base pairs
 We will trim the first 10 base pairs off the reads because these showed some bias in the per base sequence content (however low).
-We will also filter anything with an average quality score of 28 out (though the average for all three files was around 36 so this is futile), and anything that is less than 20bp (though fastqc said the sequences were all between 31-151bp so this is also futile).
+We will also filter anything with an average quality score of 28 out, and anything that is less than 20bp, although the average quality score for all three files was around 36 and the fastqc said the sequences were all between 31-151bp so these flags are futile.
-- `trimmomatic SE R163.fq AA.WQ.58.31210251600500.LP.713.F3.L2.R163.WGS.fastq HEADCROP:10 AVGQUAL:28 MINLEN:20`
-- `trimmomatic SE R160.fq AA.WQ.58.31210251600500.SP.299.B2.L2.R160.WGS.fastq HEADCROP:10 AVGQUAL:28 MINLEN:20`
-- `trimmomatic SE R170.fq AA.WQ.58.31210251600500.SP.307.D1.L1.R170.WGS.fastq HEADCROP:10 AVGQUAL:28 MINLEN:20`
+- `fastp -i AA.WQ.58.31210251600500.LP.713.F3.L2.R163.WGS.fastq -o R163.fq -f 10 --qualified_quality_phred 28 --length_required 20`
+- `fastp -i AA.WQ.58.31210251600500.SP.299.B2.L2.R160.WGS.fastq -o R160.fq -f 10 --qualified_quality_phred 28 --length_required 20`
+- `fastp -i AA.WQ.58.31210251600500.SP.307.D1.L1.R170.WGS.fastq -o R170.fq -f 10 --qualified_quality_phred 28 --length_required 20`

 ## Check quality after trimming with fastqc
+- `fastqc R163.fq`
+- `fastqc R160.fq`
-- `fastqc *.fq`
+- `fastqc R170.fq`

 ## Align Pumpkin’s DNA to the domestic cat reference genome Felis catus 9.0 using the Burrows Wheeler Aligner and the default parameters
 Download the reference genome